JunshengFu/driving-behavioral-cloning/README.md

 ![alt text][image7]

-In order to balance the data, we need to reduce the number of high bins, and I did it as in function *balance_data* in model.py.
+* In order to balance the data, we need to reduce the number of high bins, and I did it as in function *balance_data* in model.py.
 After the steps of collection, data augmentation and data balancing, I had 11120 number of data points.
+The results are shown below.

 ![alt text][image8]

 **Image Crop**

-In the image, the up part (sky) and bottom part (front part of the car) are not very useful for training, and on the other hand, it might lead to overfitting.
+* In the image, the up part (sky) and bottom part (front part of the car) are not very useful for training, and on the other hand, it might lead to overfitting.
 So that I decided to crop out only the most useful part, and this is done in GPU for efficiency (model.py line 144)

 ![alt text][image9]